nigelredding/act65.github.io/about.md

 * thinking about thinking,
 * learning to learn,
 * thinking and learning,
+* languages for describing languages,
+* languages,
 * science on science,
 * science,
-* solving problem-solving,
+* solving problem-solving, and problem-solving problems,
-* thinking about which problems are important and why,
+* thinking about which problems are important and why.
-* designing new ways of thinking (languages) about __ and about this list.

 and all the other meta things I wish I were better at.